Unseen Visual Anomaly Generation: Methodology

-where $\lambda$ is a scale factor to control the optimization strength, and $\Delta t$ controls the step size to gradually decrease the update speed. $n_t$ denotes the number of activated pixels above the mean at time step $t$.
-As the attention gradually focuses more on a smaller region dominated by fewer high-value pixels, we consider the attention to be more optimized and localized.
-Accordingly, we decrease $\alpha_t$ to avoid overfitting.
-When the number of activated pixels $n_t$ falls below a certain threshold, we apply early stopping and proceed with the remaining denoising steps without the attention-based optimization.
-As shown in Figure~\ref{fig:overfit}, this proposed strategy greatly reduces unrealistic artifacts in the generated samples.
+where $\lambda$ is a scaling factor that controls the strength of the optimization, and $\Delta t$ adjusts the step size to gradually decrease the update rate.
+As the activated pixels become increasingly localized, we reduce $\alpha_t$ to mitigate overfitting.
+As illustrated in \cref{fig:overfit}, this strategy significantly mitigates unrealistic artifacts in the generated samples.